-Lennox Lewis believes it would take something really special for any of the 2019 heavyweight contenders to break the top three.
+Lennox Lewis believes it would take something extraordinary for any of the 2019 heavyweight contenders to break the top three.

-Lewis has been vocal with his view that Anthony Joshua could do more to entice fights against Deontay Wilder and Tyson Fury.
+Lewis has been vocal that Anthony Joshua could do more to entice fights against Deontay Wilder and Tyson Fury.

-But the former top division king – and the last man to be undisputed – sees that trio ahead of the rest by some margin.
+But the former top division king – and the last man to be undisputed – see that trio ahead of the rest by some margin.

-Naming the four fighters he thinks are next in line for a shot at the throne, Lewis cited the sheer size of the leading three as a huge factor.
+Naming the four fighters he thinks are next in line for a shot at the throne, Lewis cited the leading three sheer size as a huge factor.

 “The way I see it, at the top of today’s current crop of top heavyweights is Anthony Joshua, Deontay Wilder, and Tyson Fury.
 Let’s call them the big three,” said Lewis.